Back to school with asthma? Stay healthy the American Lung Association way!

 While asthma awareness is more common today, many people are unaware at how severe reactions can be.
 Plus, your student may react stronger to new triggers.
 Offer asthma education like Asthma Basics, an online course to help make sure the adults understand asthma, and help prevent asthma emergencies.

 Encourage healthy eating, enough sleep, and physical activity

 When going back to school or college with Asthma stay healthy, practice good nutrition, proper rest, and physical activity.
 These factors are even more important for students with asthma in order that their immune systems aren’t broken down, leading to larger problems.
 Again, air purifiers can significantly improve poor indoor air quality, but don’t take our word for it.
-Check out this Independent Test from Switzerland where the FilterQueen Defender outperformed its rivals for purifying the air in a hospital environment.
+Check out this Independent Test from Belgium where the FilterQueen Defender outperformed its rivals for purifying the air in a hospital environment.